Another way

 Photography Brigitte Lacombe

 The Venice Architecture Biennale is one of the most significant events in the global cultural calendar.
-In 2025, at its 19th edition, 66 countries are exploring their cultural identity through architecture, including four new participants: Qatar, the Republic of Azerbaijan, the Sultanate of Oman, and Togo.
+In 2025, at its 19th edition, 66 countries explored their cultural identity through architecture, including four new participants: Qatar, the Republic of Azerbaijan, the Sultanate of Oman, and Togo.

 At the heart of each exhibition is the Giardini, a landscaped park in the east of the city that houses 29 national pavilions plus the large Central Pavilion, each one a permanent architectural marker of a country’s presence.
-At the opening of the 2025 festival in May – it closes on 23 November – the organisers announced a new addition to the Giardini in the form of the Qatar Pavilion, to be designed by Paris-based Lebanese architect Lina Ghotmeh.
+At the opening of the 2025 festival – the organisers announced a new addition to the Giardini in the form of the Qatar Pavilion, to be designed by Paris-based Lebanese architect Lina Ghotmeh.
 It is one of only three new additions to the Giardini in the past half-century and the first by a female architect.
 The much-anticipated project marks a significant milestone not only for Qatar, but also for the broader representation of the Arab world in one of the most symbolically loaded sites in contemporary architecture.

 “It’s a very important moment,” says Ghotmeh, founder of Lina Ghotmeh Architecture (LGA).
 “It’s about bringing a voice for Qatar and the Arab world into the Giardini, a place where art, architecture and different forms of creativity are present at every biennale.
 It’s so important that there is diversity and representation here.”